kubideh/kubesearch/README.md

 The Kubernetes API supports exact matches in order to lookup API objects.
 For example, the user can fetch a Pod by name or list Pods using labels.
 In both scenarios, the user must know exactly the name of the Pod or labels of the Pod.
+In all scenarios, the user must know exactly the name or labels of any object being searched for.

 Kubesearch and the client kubectl-search let the user **search** for relevant API objects without having to know the exact name, namespace, or labels.
+The results are formatted as commands that can be copied and executed in order to retrieve the desired API object.

 ## Getting started